Hekel1989/AWS-SAA-C03-Course/README.md

 1. On-Premises: The individual manages all components from data to facilities.
 Provides the most flexibility, but also most IT intensive.
-2. Data Center Hosting: Place equipment in a building managed by a vendor.
+2. Data Centre Hosting: Place equipment in a building managed by a vendor.
 You pay for the facilities only.
 3. Infrastructure as a Service (IaaS): Vendor manages facilities and everything else related to servers up to the OS.
 You pay per second or minute for the OS